1100011Dawg/Obsidian_Dawson/Personal/Free writes/2-22-22 Free Write.md

 Improvement jotts
  - [ ] clean room
  - [ ] have morning schedule
 	 - Mabye get up snack water and set up tea.
 Than a quick shower(mabye set timer) or make the shower cold, after that set up computer with obsidian and anki.
 Additionally mabye due something mirroring this activity in the morning.
-Might
+Might want to do reading? or Light exersize/ brilliant.
+Something to fill 30 minutes.
+I want by backpack to be ready before we leave by a bit.
+ - [ ] j
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5OTEyMzI1MV19
+eyJoaXN0b3J5IjpbODUxNzAyMzldfQ==
 -->